Ring0s4u2Proxy/Low-Level-OCR-Triggered-Keylogger/README.md

 Breakdown:
 This function initiates a continuous monitoring loop, which repeatedly captures the content of the foreground window, processes it with OCR, and checks for keyword matches at regular intervals (500ms by default).
 It exits if the ESC key is pressed.

 Security Relevance: Real-Time Surveillance: The ability to continuously monitor a window for specific keywords is a hallmark of real-time surveillance tools.
 In cybersecurity, this could be used to track suspicious activity, monitor communications for sensitive data leaks, or automate alerts when certain terms are mentioned.

-Monitoring Application Windows: This technique can be useful in detecting cyberattacks that occur in a windowed environment, such as phishing attempts, unauthorized access, or the use of malicious software.
+This technique can be useful in detecting cyberattacks that occur in a windowed environment, such as phishing attempts, unauthorized access, or the use of malicious software.